paolasama/paolasama/README.md

 ###

-<p align="left">My name is Paola, and I hold a degree in Software Development from Mexico.</p>
+<p align="left">My name is Paola, and I'm a recent graduate in Software Development from Mexico.</p>

 ###